 - When to drive: Dry season June-November.
 Most likely impossible to drive during the rainy season because of collapsed bridges.

 - Accommodation / Camping: We rough camped along the way although at times it was hard to find a proper spot.
 We came across six other vehicles in the couple of days we needed to cover this stretch so we recommend bringing enough food and water and to make sure your vehicle is in good condition.
-Don’t expect to find guesthouses, although when you ask in the few villages along the way, maybe somebody will offer a Bed & Breakfast Stay.
+Don’t expect to find guesthouses except in Manaus, although when you ask in the few villages along the way, maybe somebody will offer a Bed & Breakfast Stay.

 - Type of road trip: Adventure & culture.